dschmidt/ember-bootstrap-pagination/README.md

 The only requirement is that they are placed in an object called `pages`.

-You will also need an action called `updatePagination` to update the pages.
+You will also need an action called `updatePagination` to receive the requested page data.
 #####EXAMPLE:

 **app/controllers/somefile.js**